janmatyoo/aws-certified-generative-ai-developer-professional-reviewer/best-practices-and-use-case.md

 Continued pre-training
-- a model can learn from large amounts of unlabeled domain-specific dat
+- a model can learn from large amounts of unlabeled domain-specific data
 - this solution continues general language model training on new content
 - the model can develop a deeper understanding of the domain's terminology, concepts, and relationships from the 3 TB of proprietary data